PictureElement/joblister/README.md

 We utilize the *Application Passwords* feature of WordPress to authenticate our React application, thereby enabling it to make POST requests to the WP REST API.

-Please note that *Application Passwords* necessitates an SSL/HTTPS connection as a default security measure.
+Please note that this feature necessitates an SSL/HTTPS connection as a default security measure.

 In case you are operating in a development environment devoid of SSL/HTTPS and wish to test the functionality, override the default requirement by adding the following code to your theme's `functions.php` file: